 The design has a familiar-yet-new feel about it.
 For users of the iPhone X or iPhone XS, the shape and design is the same.
 The iPhone wording has been lost from the rear, and the logo, for those who pay attention to these things, has been moved to the centre away from the camera enclosure.
 There's still a Lightning port, so it's not gone too "pro" like the iPad Pro and adopted USB-C. The speaker grilles are found either side and the volume and power buttons are still ever present, so no worries about buttonless designs like the Vivo NEX 3 and, to some degree, Huawei Mate 30 offer.

 - Now called Super Retina XDR

-The iPhone 11 Pro features a 5.8-inch display, which is the same size as the iPhone XS, but it's been considerably upgraded.
-It still comes with True Tone support and a wide colour gamut, but it now offers 1,200 nits peak brightness, more than enough for HDR video playback, and a two million-to-one contrast ratio, which is twice that of the iPhone XS.
+While the iPhone 11 Pro features the same size display as the XS, at 5.8-inches, it's not the same display and comes with some considerable upgrades (also of note: it's a marginally smaller screen than you'll find in the iPhone 11).
+There's still True Tone support and a wide colour gamut, but it now offers up to 1200 nits peak brightness, more than enough for high dynamic range (HDR) video playback, and an up to 2,000,000:1 contrast ratio, which is twice that of the iPhone XS.

-The move to the new display delivers two further outcomes: a better battery life because it's a much more efficient display (combined with a new processor), and we lose 3D Touch.
+This move to the Super Retina XDR display – although it's worth noting Apple hasn't chased the lead established by others to create a bezel-less experience, sometimes coined as a Waterfall Display – delivers two further outcomes: a better battery life because it's a much more efficient (in combination with a newer processor), and the loss of 3D Touch.